 Update: We have wonderful news to share.
-Since Jim recorded this video we have been granted the space to conduct classes in the Grand Ballroom.
-Since the seating capacity is 250 and we will only have a maximum of 20 students in a class, the social distancing is spacious.
+Since Jim recorded this video, we have permanently relocated to the Fort Mason Chapel.
+Since the seating capacity is 150 and we will only have a maximum of 20 students in a class, the social distancing is spacious.

-Just as important is the abundant cross-ventilation in the Ballroom, ensuring fresh air for every class.
+Just as important is the abundant cross-ventilation in the Chapel, ensuring fresh air for every class.

 Also, below are the Coronavirus Security Protocols and Transmission Prevention for The Meisner Technique Studio.